NVIDIA/aistore/deploy/dev/docker/README.md

-#Working with AIS on Docker
+# Working with AIS on Docker
+There are two different ways, or modes, to deploy AIS in Docker containers.
+We refer to those ways as [quick-start mode](#quick-start-ais-cluster) and [development mode](#developer-mode).

-AIStore can be deployed on Docker in quick-start mode or development mode.
-[Quick-start mode ](#quick-start-ais-cluster) allows for a quick containerized deployment of AIS with minimal setup.
+[Quick-start mode](#quick-start-ais-cluster) allows for a quick containerized deployment of AIS with minimal setup.
 [Development mode](#developer-mode) allows users to test and develop AIS in a more robust containerized environment.

 ## Quick-start AIS Cluster
 Create a containerized, one-proxy, one-target deployment of AIStore within seconds.
 The minimum requirements to get this working is to have Docker installed.
 If you don't have Docker and Docker-Compose installed, please see [Getting started with Docker.](docs/docker_main.md)